-All you need to do is pick a small area that is not noticeable and do a test spot to see how your paint or wallpaper will be affected.
+All you need to do is pick a small, noticeable area and do a test spot to see how your paint or wallpaper will be affected.

-Keep in mind a spot test will help avoid any damage to your wallpaper or paint discoloration, you just don’t want to make things worse than how you started with.
+Keep in mind a spot test will help avoid any damage to your wallpaper or paint discoloration; you don’t want to make things worse than how you started with.

-If your bathroom walls are covered in wallpaper you will need to work gently and use as little water as possible, in order not to saturate the area with papered walls.
+If your bathroom walls are covered in wallpaper, you will need to work gently and use as little water as possible not to saturate the area with papered walls.
 If that happens, you could damage the glue that fastens the wallpaper to the wall.

-For wallpaper you can either opt to use baking soda with water or a melanie foam.
-Baking soa can also be applied to fiberglass or ceramic tiles if needed to remove hairspray.
+For wallpaper, you can either opt to use baking soda with water or melamine foam.
+Baking soda can also be applied to fiberglass or ceramic tiles if needed to remove hairspray.
 Combine one part baking soda with two parts fabric softener together in a spray bottle.
 Gentle spray in over the area covered with residue and then wipe it off with a cloth.
 Finish the process by taking a damp cloth with clean water and wiping the wall clean.

 1. Use a Melamine Sponge

-If you have washable vinyl wallpaper, a melamine sponge also found as Magic Eraser, will get rid of hairspray residue from bathroom walls.
+If you have washable vinyl wallpaper, a melamine sponge also found as Magic Eraser will remove hairspray residue from bathroom walls.

 2. Use Baking Soda